kungfusheep/SublimeLinter-contrib-stylelint/README.md

 SublimeLinter-contrib-stylelint
 ================================

 This linter plugin for [SublimeLinter][docs] provides an interface to [stylelint][stylelint-github].
-It will be used with files that have the “css” syntax.
+It will be used with files that have the “css” and "css3" syntax.

 ## Installation
 SublimeLinter 3 must be installed in order to use this plugin.
 If SublimeLinter 3 is not installed, please follow the instructions [here][installation].